The Zeemanshoop (left) and Atjeh (right) photographed by Lt Peter Kershaw RNVR on the 15 May 1940

 director.

-Most of what is known about the tug, Atjeh, is from the English language Forum on the "War over Holland" website and the men on Venomous whose accounts can be seen in A Hard Fought Ship.
+Most of what is known about the tug, Atjeh, is from the English language Forum on the "War over Holland" website created by Allert M.A.
+Goossens, a Dutch war historian, and the men on Venomous whose accounts can be seen in A Hard Fought Ship.
 I would also like to acknowledge the assistance of Jan Visser who supplied details from the three volume History of the Dutch Merchant Navy by K.W.L.
 Bezemer (Elsevier, 1987) and De Nederland in de Tweede Wereldoorlog by J.W. de Roever (1951).
 His web site on the Royal Netherlands Navy Warships of World War II is a valuable resource for researchers.